fluiddyn/BenchmarksPythonJuliaAndCo/JuMicroBenchmarks/README.md

 See the [Julia web page](https://julialang.org/benchmarks/).

-For the Pythran benchmark, we use FluidPythran.
-Install with:
+Install the dependencies with

 ```
-pip install pythran fluidpythran
+pip install -r requirements.txt
 ```

 Then, to run the benchmark: